-- EMDR therapist
+- EMDR Therapist

 These are just a few examples of keywords you could rank for, but the list goes on.
 That is why we have specialists who can help with SEO for trauma therapists, who are here to help you break down what makes sense to rank for and what doesn’t.

-If you specialize in trauma and you have a certain modality you approach from most often, it would be helpful for your rankings to create a modalities page, breaking down in client language what they can expect being in that setting with you.
+If you specialize in trauma and you have a certain modality you approach most often, it would be helpful for your rankings to create a modalities page, breaking down in client language what they can expect being in that setting with you.
 Additionally, creating blog posts where you answer commonly asked questions or give a resource guide will help to better connect with the client.

 Resources to link to?

 As many of you know, linking is a big piece of the puzzle to rank for SEO for trauma therapists.
-We add internal links, so for example, if you have a PTSD treatment page, then we may link to your anxiety, depression, or modality page to provide more movement in your site, but also to show Google there is a connection between the topics.
-This also shows to your clients that there is a connection.
-So if you connect to your anxiety page from a trauma page and have a subheading in each discussing the connection, your client and Google will begin to recognize the connection of the topics.
+We add internal links, so for example, if you have a PTSD treatment page, then we may link to your anxiety, depression, or modality page to provide more movement in your site but also to show Google there is a connection between the topics.
+This also shows your clients that there is a connection.
+So if you connect to your anxiety page from a trauma page and have a subheading in each discussing the connection, your client and Google will begin to recognize the connection between the topics.

 - The Veterans Association